-III.
+IV.
 ASSIGNMENTS

 Assignment 1: Read Hendricks, Living by the Book pages 13-50 and Zuck, Basic Bible Interpretation pages 9-75.
 In a Word document indicate that you finished the reading assignment and list five things you learned from your reading.
 Participate in the discussion board.
-(100 points)

-Assignment 2: Read Hendricks pages 51-65 and Zuck pages 76-142.
+(100 points) Assignment 2: Read Hendricks Living by the Book pages 51-65 and Zuck, Basic Bible Interpretation pages 76-142.
 In a Word document indicate you finished reading this reading and list five things you learned from your reading.
-(25 points).
+Participate in the discussion board (25 points).